NerdbyteIO/FOSSBilling-CyberPanel/README.md

 ## Custom Package Values

-ACL - By default this is set to user, but you may override it in your package by setting a ACL custom value in the package.
+ACL - By default this is set to user/reseller depending if the package choosen is a normal hosting or reseller hosting, but you may override it in your package by setting a ACL custom value in the package.

 ## Features